Individual counselling in Burnaby

 Starting domestic violence counselling is similar to driving.
-You may feel uncomfortable being in the driver’s seat, as you may worry you will be judged or criticised.
+You may feel uncomfortable in the driver’s seat, worried you will be judged or criticised.
 Some days, you may not trust yourself, and on other days, you may not feel capable.
 However, you are capable and equipped to get behind the wheel.
 I sit next to you in the passenger seat, ensuring you are safe, heard, validated, and supported as you drive.
 With your permission, we will unpack and process the domestic violence you experienced.
 You can pull over, slow down, or change lanes at any time.
 Driving home after your counselling session, you feel seen, heard, validated, and supported.
 I empower you to make decisions and regain control of your life in a safe and supportive space.

 Domestic violence includes physical, emotional, financial, sexual, and psychological forms of violence between two individuals who are in an intimate partner relationship.
 This can include marriage, common-law partners, and partners who are dating.
 A perpetrator can continue to try to exert power and control after a relationship is over by harassing or stalking their partner.